apache/horaedb-docs/docs/src/table_partitioning.md

 This chapter discusses `PartitionTable`.

-The partition table syntax used by ceresdb is similar to that of [mysql](https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html).
+The partition table syntax used by CeresDB is similar to that of [mysql](https://dev.mysql.com/doc/refman/8.0/en/partitioning-types.html).

 General partition tables include `Range Partitioning`, `List Partitoning`, `Hash Partitioning`, and `Key Partititioning`.